27 min read

 I still loved these people as much as I always had.
 The difference was that I was finally making space to love myself, too.

-And that meant I was giving up on measuring love by how many “little” sacrifices we could make for each other.
+And that meant I was no longer measuring love by how many “little” sacrifices we could make for each other.
 I'd given up on taking shit like that personally in either direction.

 So if my decisions aren’t about them, then other peoples' decision never really had anything to do with me either, huh?